oleganza/OAPromise/README.md

         return nil;
     }];

 Here we try to load some data from disk, but if it fails, we go to the server.
-In this example we do not handle the error from `-loadFromServer` and let it fall through to the common error handler.
+In this example we do not handle the error from `loadFromServer` and let it fall through to the common error handler.